dfinke/edge-powershell/README.md

 How
 ===
 Install node.js

-From the owin-powershell directory, run:
+Then, from the owin-powershell directory, run:
 ```
 npm install
 ```